Yeh Dil Aashiqanaa: Reception

 Anna M. M. Vetticad of India Today wrote, "Nath shows some spark.
 Jividha doesn't.
 Despite laughable improbabilities, a watchable film."
 Ronjita Kulkarni of Rediff.com wrote, "What does Yeh Dil Aashiqanaa offer?
 Well, apart from the usual masala and drama, nothing out of the ordinary.
 The music is jarring and too many.
 Though the action sequences are well executed and quite enjoyable."

-Released on 18 January 2002, the film opened to ₹47 lakh and did a lifetime business of ₹10.57 crore.
+Released on 18 January 2002, the film opened to ₹47 lakh on 160 screens in India and did a lifetime business of ₹10.57 crore.